dafny-lang/blog/_posts/2023-08-14-clear-specification-and-implementation.markdown

       top == null
     }
   }
+{% endhighlight %}

-  // This class, that implements the actual linked data structure, is
-  // where the complexity lives.
-If you already had a linked list
-  // implementation, you could potentially use that, and share the
-  // burden of implementation and verification with any other uses of
+The following class, that implements the actual linked data structure, is where the complexity lives.
+If you already had a linked list implementation, you could potentially use that, and share the burden of implementation and verification with any other uses of linked lists.
-  // linked lists.
-Although it would require some cleverness to
-  // integrate the ghost model and node validity notions with a
+Although it would require some cleverness to integrate the ghost model and node validity notions with a general-purpose list.

-  // general-purpose list.
+{% highlight dafny %}
   class Node<T> {
+{% endhighlight %}

-    // Each node has a value.
+Each node has a value of type `T`.

+{% highlight dafny %}
     var val : T
+{% endhighlight %}

-    // Each node points to the next node, which may be null if this is
+Each node points to the next node, which may be null if this is the last node (the bottom of the stack).

+{% highlight dafny %}
-    // the last node (the bottom of the stack). var next : Node?<T>
+    var next : Node?<T>
+{% endhighlight %}

-    // The model is the same as in the array-based case. ghost var model : StackModel<T>
+The model is the same as in the array-based case.

+{% highlight dafny %}
+    ghost var model : StackModel<T>
+{% endhighlight %}

-    // The footprint keeps track of all objects used in this node or any
-    // reachable from its `next` field.
-This is used to prove
+The footprint keeps track of all objects used in this node or any reachable from its `next` field.
+This is used to prove termination.

-    // termination.
+{% highlight dafny %}
     ghost var footprint : set<object>
+{% endhighlight %}

-    // The validity of a node is complex, mostly to keep track of the
+The validity of a node is complex, mostly to keep track of the footprint.

-    // footprint.
+{% highlight dafny %}
     ghost predicate ValidModel()
       reads this, footprint
       decreases footprint + {this}